 Who We Are

 The Inn has been in the ownership of the Buchanan family for nearly 35 years spanning across two generations.
-Our senior staff are Anne Sargerson, Amanda McCabe, Darren Clemmit and Claire Beaumont – they and their teams will be looking after you during your stay with us.
+Our senior staff are Peter Steadman, Darren Clemmit, Anna Spencer and Anne Sargerson – they and their teams will be looking after you during your stay with us.

 The kitchen is run by Darren Clemmit supported by the rest of the brigade, working hard to make sure you are delighted with everything we put before you.

 Next door (up the street) you will find Feast our café.
-Sarah is in charge of front of house.
+Where our fantastic chef and manager, Tom, will look after you.

 Our main aim is for you to really enjoy your time at The White Swan Inn and for us to have fun looking after you.
 While you are with us please do not be afraid to let us know if there is anything else we can do for you to achieve these aims.